Ex10si0n/algorithms/README.md

 ![Picture0.png](https://pic.leetcode-cn.com/1628780627-VtSmcP-Picture0.png)

-* If in Brute Force way, we can encount `n * n` possibilities then calculate each area to get the max area.
+* If in Brute Force (暴力枚举) way, we can encount `n * n` possibilities then calculate each area to get the max area.
 * Greedy Approach can optimize the complexity from $O(N^2)$ to $O(N)$
   * Let `i` be the first line and `j` be the last line.
   * For each pair of lines selected, the covered area size is `A(i, j) = min(height_i, height_j) * (j - i)`.